 Laos is also famous for having the tallest treehouse in the world, the oldest human fossil in Southeast Asia, and is considered one of the fastest-growing economies in all of Asia.
 They also have papayas – lots and lots of papayas – some of which are absolutely ginormous!

 Whilst we knew absolutely nothing about Laos before our trip here, we quickly fell in love with this stunning country in Southeast Asia.
 With some of the most humble people in Asia and some pretty spectacular landscapes (the Kuang Si Falls in particular!), we know you will love it too.

 In this article, we celebrate our love for this fantastic nation in our detailed rundown of all the many different fun and interesting facts about Laos that we think you need to know!

 1. Laos is the only landlocked country in Southeast Asia

 All of the other countries in Southeast Asia have coastlines, which gives a country an advantage in trade.
 Since Laos is completely landlocked (all borders surrounded by other countries and no coastline) this has greatly impacted the country in terms of trade and economic growth, although a new high-speed railway line may help to improve this.

-Laos is filled with forests, rugged mountains, rivers and some plains.
+Laos is filled with forests, rugged mountains, rivers, and some plains.
 Around 80% of the population lives off subsistence agriculture – meaning they grow enough food to support themselves but that's it, they don't make a profit from it.
-There isn't a lot of arable land either, with rice being the main crop.
+There isn't a lot of arable lands either, with rice being the main crop.

 Even though Laos doesn't produce a surplus of food, the country is rich in minerals and the high number of rivers makes it ideal for producing hydroelectric energy.
 China is helping to support Laos' economy by investing in these sectors, which should see Laos continuing to grow.